-1. Sweet Potatoes Contain Many Vitamins
+1. Sweet Potatoes Contain Important Vitamins

 2. Sweet Potatoes Provide Essential Minerals

-3. Sweet Potatoes Aid Digestion
+3. Sweet Potatoes Have Complex Carbs

-4. Sweet Potatoes May Protect Your Vision
+5. Sweet Potatoes Could Help Protect Your Vision

 6. Sweet Potatoes May Improve Brain Function

-8. Sweet Potatoes Support Your Immune System
+9. Sweet Potatoes Can Support Your Immune System

 Vitamin C is also important to keep your immune system working in tip-top shape because it stimulates the production of white blood cells (our body’s infection fighters), and if you’ll remember, a sweet potato can give you 25% of the recommended daily value.
 While it might not keep you from ever getting a cold, research suggests it could shorten the duration a tad (and when we’re feeling under the weather, we’ll take any help we can get).
 Extra vitamin C isn’t stored very well in the body, so we need to get it from our diet (or supplements) every day.

 10. Sweet Potatoes Could Help You Maintain a Healthy Weight